Fast answer for "fitness tracker buying guide"

 Apple Watch is the best all-around smartwatch for iPhone users.
 It excels at seamless device integration, health monitoring, and daily life utility:

-- ECG and blood oxygen monitoring
+- ECG and current health monitoring

 - Crash detection, fall detection, emergency SOS